ryone9re/atcoder-cpp/README.md

 ## Dangerous

-NEXTABC file is written in next contest number.
+The last contest number is written in the NEXTABC file.

 So, you should not touch enymore.